 Pet parents like you encounter issues with their dogs daily that they have questions about.
 Here we explore all of your questions about dogs falling over and losing balance.
-If there’s a related question you have that we don’t address here, ask us in the comments below.

 Note: if your dog can’t get up, that’s an entirely separate issue that we’ve written about to help you understand what may be going on with your dog.